Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: Abstract

 \section{Abstract}

-We introduce an effective quark model that is in principle dynamically derivable from the QCD action.
+Inspired by the construction of the Gribov-Zwanziger action in the Landau gauge, we introduce a quark model exhibiting both confinement and chiral symmetry aspects.
 An important feature is the incorporation of spontaneous chiral symmetry breaking in a renormalizable fashion.
-The quark propagator in the condensed vacuum exhibits complex conjugate poles, indicative of an unphysical spectral form, i.e.~confined quarks.
-Moreover, the ensuing mass function can be fitted well to existing lattice data.
-To validate the physical nature of the new model, we identify not only a massless pseudoscalar (i.e.~a pion) in the chiral limit, but we also present reasonable estimates for the $\rho$ meson mass and decay constant, employing a contact point interaction and a large $N$ argument to simplify the diagrammatic spectral analysis.
-We stress that we do not use any experimental input to obtain our numbers, but only rely on our model and lattice quark data.
+The quark propagator in the condensed vacuum turns out to be of a confining type.
+Besides a real pole, it exhibits complex conjugate poles.
+The resulting spectral form is explicitly shown to violate positivity, indicative of its unphysical character.
+Moreover, the ensuing quark mass function fits well to existing lattice data.
+To further validate the physical nature of the model, we identify a massless pseudoscalar (i.e.~a pion) in the chiral limit and present estimates for the $\rho$ meson mass and decay constant.